lckdairesearch/cash_transfer_labor_supply_model/README.md

 # Dynamic Labor Supply - Guaranteed Income

-This is a technical note for Section 6.3 of Vivalt et al. (2024) https://www.nber.org/papers/w32719
+This folder directory contains code to generate results for Section 6.3 of Vivalt et al. (2024) https://www.nber.org/papers/w32719
+The readme is the technical note
+Author: Leonard Chun Kit Dai

 ## Characterising the Optimisation Problem